Chelsea news: N'Golo Kante Kante leaves Blues' pre-season training camp for knee injury treatment | Goal.com

 The France international is expected to miss the Blues' upcoming friendly match against Barcelona on Tuesday as a result of the treatment.

-More positively for the Blues, Kepa Arrizabalaga and Tammy Abraham returned to training with the group after recovering from illness.
+More positively for the Blues, however, goalkeeper Kepa Arrizabalaga and striker Tammy Abraham returned to training with the group after recovering from illness.

 More to follow...